Curdflappers/CalculatorGame/README.md

 # Calculator Game
-A solver for the **Calculator: The Game** by Simple Machine.
+A solver for **Calculator: The Game** by Simple Machine.
 It runs through the terminal.

 ## Usage